 “Give him some crackers.
 I’ll get some tomorrow.”

-My dad came back with his scotch and water with Max following him, chewing the crackers.
+My dad came back with his scotch and water.
+Max followed him, chewing the crackers.
 As soon as my dad sat down, Max went “Woof.”

 “What does he want now?” he asked me.

 “He probably needs to go out.”
 I didn’t say to score weed.

 Susan smiled and said, “Looks like he’s your dog now, dear.”

 I added, “Max just knows you’re in charge.”